semrush/intergalactic/website/docs/table-group/data-table/data-table-code.md

 :::

-### Columns merging
+### Columns grouping

 Merge columns by changing the table data and using `/` to combine column keys.
-You can merge columns for a specific row, as shown in the example below, or for all rows.
+You can merge columns for a specific row, as shown in the following example, or for all rows.

 ::: sandbox